PatrickRainer/OnionWithIdentity-Template/readme.md

 3. Open the Package Manager Console and run the following command: `Update-Database`
 4. Run the WEB Project project.

+## TODOS if you want to use this project as a template
+* Adjust the Appsettings for your needs
+* Adjust the AccountController according to your UI with the corresponding Callback Urls
+* Probably move the Constants in the Values Class to the Appsettings

 ## Projects
 * Contracts: Contains the Dtos and used Models over the whole solution
 * Domain: Contains the Domain Models, Exceptions and IRepositories